reflagcom/javascript/packages/react-sdk/README.md

 ### Using `ReflagBootstrappedProvider`

-The `ReflagBootstrappedProvider` is designed for server-side rendering (SSR) scenarios where you've pre-fetched flags on the server and want to pass them to the client without an additional network request.

-### Key benefits

-- **Faster initial rendering**: No need to wait for flag fetch requests
-- **Better SEO**: Flags are available immediately during SSR
-- **Reduced server load**: Flags can be cached and reused across requests
-- **Offline capability**: Works without an internet connection when flags are pre-fetched
+The `<ReflagBootstrappedProvider>` component is a specialized version of `ReflagProvider` designed for server-side rendering and preloaded flag scenarios.
+Instead of fetching flags on initialization, it uses pre-fetched flags, resulting in faster initial page loads and better SSR compatibility.

 ```tsx
 import { useState, useEffect } from "react";